AriannaBonazza/mab-improve-recsys/README.md

 # mab-improve-recsys
-Notebooks for "A multi-armed bandit approach to improve recommendation systems"
+Notebooks for the "A multi-armed bandit approach to improve recommendation systems" thesis project.